Minyus/causallift/README.md

 Uplift Modeling is a technique to find which individuals should be "treated" (or targeted) and which individuals should not.

 Applications of Uplift Modeling for business include:
-- Increase revenue by finding which customers should be targeted and which customers should not for advertising/marketing campaigns
+- Increase revenue by finding which customers should be targeted and which customers should not for advertising/marketing campaigns.
 - Retain revenue by finding which customers should be contacted and which customers should not to prevent churn.

 Resources to understand the concepts of Uplift Modeling include: